It is more dangerous than alcohol and cola. "One drink a day" increases the risk of kidney stones by 33%! Harvard reveals 5 tips to prevent stones

 The human body may increase the risk of stone formation due to lifestyle and dietary patterns.
 For example, drinking too little water may lead to increased urine concentration.
 Too much sodium can increase calcium in the urine and decrease citrate excretion.
 Too little calcium intake will increase urinary oxalic acid excretion.
 Too much meat intake will change the pH of urine, increase calcium in urine, and reduce citrate.
 Too much oxalate intake will increase urinary oxalate excretion.

 A review of research found that risk factors that may increase the occurrence of kidney stones include: obesity, sodium (salt) intake, fructose, meat, animal protein, and soda drinks.
-Conversely, factors that reduce the risk of kidney stones are fluid intake, a healthy diet, vegetables, fruits, calcium and potassium.
+Conversely, factors that reduce the risk of kidney stones are fluid intake, DASH diet, vegetables, fruits, calcium and potassium.
 However, some studies have found that supplementing vitamin D and calcium alone may increase the risk of stone formation.

 Why is it easy to develop stones after drinking beverages?
 In fact, sugary drinks often add fructose, which increases the excretion of calcium, oxalate and uric acid, thereby increasing the risk of kidney stones.
 According to interview data covering 190,000 respondents, it was found that consuming more than one sugary drink per day increased the risk of kidney stones by 33%.
 Next is drinking coke and alcohol.